John George (Conservative politician)

 Sir John Clarke George, KBE, CStJ (16 October 1901 – 14 October 1972) was a British coalminer and politician.
-He was one of a very small number of Conservative Members of Parliament to have been working miners.
+He was one of a very small number of Conservative Members of Parliament to have worked as a miner.

 Early life

 George's father, also called John Clarke George, was a miner from Fife.
 After attending Ballingry Public School until the age of 14, George began work in the coal mines.
 However, he later trained for management, and rose through the ranks so that by 1938 he was appointed manager of New Cumnock Collieries.

 Business life

 In 1946, he left the mining industry (the act nationalising the industry was passed that year), and became manager of Alloa Glass Works.
 At this point, he became active in politics as a Unionist and, in 1949, he was elected to Clackmannanshire County Council.
 He was an unsuccessful parliamentary candidate in South Ayrshire in the 1950 general election, but was elected to Alloa Town Council in 1951.
 He was awarded the CBE in 1952.